help-me-mom/ng-mocks/README.md

     }
     ```

 * **karmaTypescriptConfig.exclude** - File string patterns to be excluded by the compiler.
-This property May be an `array` or an `object` for more fine-grained control.
+This property may be an `array` or an `object` for more fine-grained control.
   * Array: The string values will be merged with existing options.
   * Object: The string values will be merged with or replace existing options:
   ```javascript